 Section 16(a) of the Exchange Act, requires our directors, officers, and beneficial owners of more than 10% of the Company's common stock to file with the SEC reports of holdings and changes in beneficial ownership of the Company's stock.
-Based solely on a review of copies of the Forms 3, 4 and 5 furnished to us with respect to 2017, or written representations that no
+Based solely on a review of copies of the Forms 3, 4 and 5 furnished to us with respect to 2018, or written representations that no

-Form 5 was required to be filed, we believe that during 2017 all our directors and officers and beneficial owners of more than 10% of the Company's common stock timely filed their required Forms 3, 4, or 5, except Mark Behrman inadvertently filed one late Form 4 to report one transaction.
+Form 5 was required to be filed, we believe that during 2018 all our directors and officers and beneficial owners of more than 10% of the Company's common stock timely filed their required Forms 3, 4, or 5, except Kanna Kitamura filed her Form 3 late, and Cheryl Maguire filed her Form 3 and first Form 4 late due to delays in obtaining Form IDs from the SEC for both filers.